RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

 Deceit (Fraud) Making a statement:
 6. Knowing to be false; or
 7. Being recklessly indifferent to the truth
-1. Defendant engaged in ‘misleading or deceptive conduct’;
+1. Defendant engaged in 'misleading or deceptive conduct';
-2. While in ‘trade or commerce’.
+2. While in 'trade or commerce'.
-- No need to prove a representation of past/present fact: just misleading or deceptive ‘conduct’.
+- No need to prove a representation of past/present fact: just misleading or deceptive 'conduct'.
 - No need to prove inducement.
 - Damages and other remedies available in all cases, if the plaintiff suffered loss.
 - See range of remedies in ss 236 and 237